dotkernel/api-documentation/docs/book/v6/tutorials/api-evolution.md

 ## How it works

 In Dotkernel API we can mark an entire endpoint or a single method as deprecated using attributes on handlers.
-We use response headers to inform the consumers about the future changes by using 2 new headers:
+We use response headers to inform the consumers about the future changes by using two new headers:

 - `Link` - it's a link to the official documentation pointing out the changes that will take place.
 - `Sunset` - this header is a date, indicating when the deprecated resource will potentially become unresponsive.